jcaillon/valet/tests.d/0005-self-build/results.approved.md

 CMD_ARGUMENTS_NAME_showcaseCommand1=([0]="firstArg" [1]="more...")
 CMD_ARGUMENTS_NAME_this=([0]="commands?...")
 CMD_COMMANDS_DESCRIPTION_this=([0]="Show the help this program or of a specific command."
 [1]="Re-build the menu of valet from your commands."
 [2]="Download the required binaries for valet."
 [3]="Release a new version of valet."
 [4]="Test your valet custom commands."
 [5]="Test valet core features."
 [6]="Update valet using the latest release on GitHub."
 [7]="The command run after the installation of Valet to guide the user."
 [8]="A showcase command that uses arguments and options."
 [9]="An hello world command."
 [10]="A command that requires sudo.")
-CMD_COMMANDS_MENU_BODY=$'help                  \tShow the help this program or of a specific command.\nself build            \tRe-build the menu of valet from your commands.\nself download-binaries\tDownload the required binaries for valet.\nself release          \tRelease a new version of valet.\nself test             \tTest your valet custom commands.\nself test-core        \tTest valet core features.\nself update           \tUpdate valet using the latest release on GitHub.\nself welcome-user     \tThe command run after the installation of Valet to guide the user.\nshowcase command1     \tA showcase command that uses arguments and options.\nshowcase hello-world  \tAn hello world command.\nshowcase sudo-command \tA command that requires sudo.\n'
+CMD_COMMANDS_MENU_BODY=$'help                  \tShow the help this program or of a specific command.\nself build            \tRe-build the menu of valet from your commands.\nself download-binaries\tDownload the required binaries for valet.\nself release          \tRelease a new version of valet.\nself test             \tTest your valet custom commands.\nself test-core        \tTest valet core features.\nself update           \tUpdate valet using the latest release on GitHub.\nself welcome-user     \tThe command run after the installation of Valet to guide the user.\nshowcase command1     \tA showcase command that uses arguments and options.\nshowcase hello-world  \tAn hello world command.\nshowcase sudo-command \tA command that requires sudo.'
 CMD_COMMANDS_NAME_this=([0]="help" [1]="self build" [2]="self download-binaries" [3]="self release" [4]="self test" [5]="self test-core" [6]="self update" [7]="self welcome-user" [8]="showcase command1" [9]="showcase hello-world" [10]="showcase sudo-command")
 CMD_COMMAND_helloWorld="showcase hello-world"
 CMD_COMMAND_selfBuild="self build"